entangledion/PowerMM/README.md

 # PowerMM
 A Powershell-based graphical user interface utility for uploading Indicators of Compromise (IOCs) into Palo Alto MineMeld Mining Nodes.
 The tool was first created as a way to operationalize and bring together the need to ingest cyber attack IOCs quickly into multiple non-integrated platforms, by multiple analysts within a SOC.
-I like to call it a "poor man's SOAR platform".
 Additional functionality may be added over time.

 Features: